bernhard-musch/greaheisl/readme.md

 * required conductor cross sections
 * compatibility of the connected devices and their specified limitations
 * humidity and temperature, cooling / ventilation
+* other environmental conditions, e.g., UV radiation from the sun damaging the insulation
 * flammeable materials near electric components
 * protection of other people, potentially children
 * exposure to unhealthy substances